hawk/lux/doc/lux.md

 Default is `--poll_timeout=0`.
-It reasonable to try with `--poll_timeout=10` and when the scripts are adjusted to cope with this setting it may be time to use the more challanging value` --poll_timeout=100`.
+It reasonable to try with `--poll_timeout=10` and when the scripts are adjusted to cope with this setting it may be time to use the more challenging value` --poll_timeout=100`.

 The special value `--poll_timeout=-1` causes Lux to not wait for